 It is possible to make the embedded questions look like real ones in the survey.
-But for that, you need to know HTML and CSS, or use programs which allow you to design emails which you want to send to your respondents.
+But for that, you need to know HTML and CSS, or use programs that allow you to design emails that you want to send to your respondents.

 Embedding surveys in email invitations is an attractive way to conduct surveys, polls, and questionnaires.
 While doing so is not without its challenges, it is possible with SurveyLegend!
 We hope this blog has been informative and you can start creating your next survey, questionnaire, or poll right now.

 Do you frequently use surveys?
 Would it be beneficial to embed them in your emails?
 Let us know how you plan to use SurveyLegend to accomplish this in the comments!

 Frequently Asked Questions (FAQs)